-- a) Everyone who stays must register with shelter staff. - b) Some supervision will be in place. - c) Other help may be available at the shelter.
+- a) Everyone who stays must register with the shelter staff. - b) The shelter will be supervised. - c) Other help may be available at the shelter.

-2) Shelters are generally open to anyone impacted by the disaster.
+2) Shelters are generally open to anyone affected by the disaster.

 - a) People in the shelter may be strangers. - b) People in stressful situations react in different ways. - c) If someone makes you uncomfortable, keep your distance and/or tell shelter staff.